jkingportfolio/CI_PP1_TheCocktailBar/README.md

 #### Site owner

-12. As a site owner i would like to introduce the bar to potential clients
+12. As a site owner I would like to introduce the bar to potential clients

 | Feature       | Action        | Expected Result  | Actual Result |
 | ------------- | ------------- | -------------    | ------------- |